ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 And then also the right tail had its values shifted right because of our compounding returns.

-Both of these are upward shifts to the distribution, so the lognormal will definitely have a larger mean than the normal distribution that it came from.
+Both of these are upward shifts to the distribution, so that lognormal will definitely have a larger mean than the normal distribution that it came from.

 ("Exercise #4: Given sigma, find the value of mu that keeps the stock price flat, on average.
 That is, E[S(1)] = S(0).")

 This is our fourth exercise.
-If you knew sigma, find the value of mu that keeps the stock price flat on average.
+If you knew sigma already, find the value of mu that keeps the stock price flat on average.
 That is, the expected value of S(1) should be S(0).

 (pause)
 ("Hint 1: What happens if mu = 0?")